oregon coast

 Emile Big Tree & Bill Taft Tree

-Two notable trees in a Umpqua National Forest located in the Emile Creek watershed area are a must-see for big-tree completists.
+Two notable trees in the Umpqua National Forest, located in the Emile Creek watershed area, are a must-see for big-tree completists.
 Both are located east of Glide and north of Little River Road/FR-27.

 Bill Taft Tree